BuddhiWathsala/operator-katakoda/distributed-stateful-deployment/step1.md

 [Siddhi](http://siddhi.io) is a cloud-native, scalable, Streaming and Complex Event Processing System capable of building real-time applications.

-In this scenario we will see how we can deploy a Siddhi Application that ran  distributed with high availability preserving its internal states.
+In this scenario, we will see how we can deploy a Siddhi Application that run  distributed with high availability preserving its internal states.
 We will be deploying the following `PowerConsumptionSurgeDetection` app.

 ```programming